Skip to content

 Perusina explains to Perusino what a Sapa Inca was

-Sapa Inca Supreme ruler of the Incas.
+Sapa Inca Supreme ruler of the Inca.

 Cusco The heart of the Inca Empire.

-Cusco was the heart of the empire
+Cusco was the Heart of the Empire

 The Inca Empire was called Tawantinsuyu.
 It consisted of four large parts.
 Cusco was at the center of this world.